Azure/fleet/docs/concepts/SafeRollout/README.md

 - For `ClusterIP` & `NodePort` service, we mark it as available when a cluster IP is assigned.
 - For `LoadBalancer` service, we mark it as available when a `LoadBalancerIngress` has been assigned along with an IP or Hostname.
-- For `ExternalName` service, we don't know how to determine the availability.
+- For `ExternalName` service, checking availability is not supported, so it will be marked as available with not trackable reason.

 #### Data only objects